percona/pmm-doc/docs/faq.md

 After the new password is set you control this system as a superuser and can make whatever changes required.

+!!! alert alert-warning "Important"
+    You cannot access the root account if you access PMM Server using SSH or via the Web interface.

 ## How to install the experimental version of PMM Server?

 If you would like to experiment with the latest development version using Docker, you may use the `dev-latest` image.
 This version, however, is not intended to be used in a production environment.